Tan Sri Dato' Ahmad Fuzi Razak

 Tan Sri Ahmad Fuzi is currently Secretary-General of the World Islamic Economic Forum Foundation (WIEF) and Chairman/Director of Amanahraya-Reit Managers Sdn Bhd; Seremban Engineering Berhad; Ranhill Energy and Resources Bhd; Theatre Management Associates Sdn Bhd; Optima Capital Sdn Bhd; Sofgen (Malaysia) Sdn Bhd, ACE Holdings Sdn Bhd and ACE Asset Management Bhd.

 Dina has a Masters degree in Creative Writing from the University of Lancaster, UK and Honours degree in Communications from Western Michigan University, US and works in the media.
 She has written a book on Muslim Malaysians titled I Am Muslim and covered Muslim life in her columns for Malaysiakini.com, The Malaysian Insider and The Malay Mail Online.
 She was a recipient of the Nippon Foundation’s Asian Public Intellectual Fellowship in 2012, and her research was a comparative study on saints in Indonesia and Malaysia.
-She is currently compiling her published essays for a new book.
+Her latest book, Holy Men, Holy Women, was recently published by SIRD Malaysia.

 She has been in the media for over 20 years, serving as editor at Malaysiakini.com and The Malaysian Insider.
 She also has a background in corporate communications, and believes that research, advocacy and journalism can be utilised in a multimedia platform that will serve policy makers, governments and media owners.